lando2319/scottAdamsAI/CONTRIBUTING.md

 - articles in media (opeds, interview, guest blog posts)

-If you have some of this data send a pull request

 ### Evaluation Data
 We need a way to gauge the AI model's Scottness, the way I've done this in the past is to have an obj like so